paulbearne/MaestroDriver/MaestroUsbUI/Instructions/Readme.txt

 Installation
 Before you can use the maestro in Usb mode you have install and assign winusb drivers.

+NOTE in the latest versions of windows 10 IOT you must start by going into the device portal then choose Devices and change Default Controller Driver to
+Direct Memory Mapped Driver

 step 1 open powershell with administrator access (right click powershell run as administrator) step 2 type